makeplans/makeplans-api/readme.md

 ## Custom data

 Custom data is stored as key/value.
 All values are stored as strings but we do convert boolean values and values from keys ending in '_at' to datetime at output.
 Custom data can be added to booking, person, service, resource and event.
-If you are using our standard booking site and would like to store custom data to a new booking please see https://github.com/makeplans/makeplans-custom-forms for details on how to customise the booking form.
+If you are using our standard booking site and would like to store custom data to a new booking please see [the custom forms documentation](https://github.com/makeplans/makeplans-custom-forms) for details on how to customise the booking form.

 Custom data is stored as one attribute. **All** keys and values must be present when updating.
 If a booking has stored `custom_data` as 'makeplans_is=awesome' and you want to add 'signup=now' then you need to include both 'makeplans_is' and 'signup' with their values.